 Persimmon dyeing is a perfect demonstration of the surprising power of nature, as it creates a “living” fabric that changes with the sun, the wind, and the rain.
 Since persimmon-dyed fabrics are resistant to water and corrosion, they have been used in umbrellas, fans, and even architecture since the Tang dynasty (618 – 907).
 Today, Liu creates tea mats, bags, and even traditional toys with persimmon-dyed fabrics.

 When autumn arrives, Liu dyes with tea and creates warm scarves.
 In winter, she sets up bonfires in the courtyard to cook dyes made with pomegranate skin or jasmine to separate the pigments.
 She also barbecues Sichuanese sausages at the same time.
 The gurgling of the boiling dye, coupled with the sizzling sausages, makes the night warm and full of activity.

 When she is not busy at the dyehouse, Liu enjoys listening to raindrops falling on the tiles and skateboarding in her courtyard.
 But her favorite pastime is to take a scenic motorbike ride to the local reservoir with her husband Wang and their cat, riding past rice paddies and orchards.
 They would spend a whole afternoon there, dreaming about the future of their dyehouse.

 Photos courtesy of the Rustic Indigo Dyehouse

-Keeping Alive the Ancient Craft of Natural Dyeing is a story from our issue, “Something Old Something New.”
+Keeping Alive the Ancient Craft of Natural Dyeing is a story from our issue, “Call of the Wild.”
 To read the entire issue, become a subscriber and receive the full magazine.
 Alternatively, you can purchase the digital version from the App Store.